Metrics SDK

 A Metric SDK MUST provide a mechanism to sample Exemplars from measurements via the ExemplarFilter and ExemplarReservoir hooks.

-Exemplar sampling SHOULD be turned off by default.
+Exemplar sampling SHOULD be turned on by default.
 If Exemplar sampling is off, the SDK MUST NOT have overhead related to exemplar sampling.

 A Metric SDK MUST allow exemplar sampling to leverage the configuration of metric aggregation.
 For example, Exemplar sampling of histograms should be able to leverage bucket boundaries.